 Aren't Pit Bulls MEAN and VICIOUS?

 No more vicious than golden retrievers, beagles or other popular dogs!
-In yearly tests of over 240 dog breeds by the American Temperament Testing Society (ATTS), pit bulls consistently achieve a passing rate that's as good or better than the other most popular breeds.
+In yearly tests of over 240 dog breeds by the American Temperament Testing Society (ATTS), pit bull type dogs consistently achieve a passing rate that's as good or better than the other most popular breeds.
 How did your favorite breed do?
 Check here: ATTS.org

 In the ATTS test, a dog is put through a series of confrontational situations.
 Any sign of panic or unprovoked aggression leads to failure of the test.
 The achievement of pit bulls in this study disproves once and for all the old tired belief that pit bulls are inherently aggressive to people.
 Like any breed of dog, a healthy pit bull that is raised and managed responsibly will reflect the good care his owners have invested in him.